TingleDinkle/CCNA-PREP/README.md

 Config and settings go into vlan.dat (short for database btw)

-Switch core (Multilayer Switch): Operates at layer 3 in OSI, which means it could work as both a router and a switch
+Switch core (Multi-layer Switch): Operates at layer 3 in OSI, which means it could work as both a router and a switch

 Config VTP:
 - vtp mode server